Michael Kato

 Geometry Nodes setup in Blender

-The slowest part is the inner loop where each point finds it’s nearest neighbors to connect an electric arc.
-The time complexity is O(n²) which is the absolute worst case possible.
-I’d like to optimize it one day perhaps by using the new raycast node the recent Blender version, which wasn’t available at the time.
-There are probably other ways to optimize this too.
+The slowest part is the inner loop where each point finds it’s nearest neighbors.
+I’d like to optimize it one day by using the new raycast node.

 What I Learned

 Geometry Nodes reward thinking in terms of data flow rather than traditional modeling operations.
-The “subdivide then displace” pattern for creating organic-looking connections between points is surprisingly versatile.
-The same approach could generate coral, root systems, or circuit board traces with different noise parameters.
+The “subdivide then displace” pattern is surprisingly versatile.

 Tools